 The Company recognises in the carrying amount of an item of property, plant and equipment the cost of replacing part of such an item when that cost is incurred if it is probable that the future economic benefits embodied with the item will flow to the Company and the cost of the item can be measured reliably.
-All other costs are recognised in the income statement as an expense as incurred.
+All other costs are recognised in the statement of comprehensive income as an expense as incurred.